biorack/metatlas/docs/Add_Atlas_to_DB.md

 #### Cell 6

-Cell 6 runs an optional check on whether the number of compounds in the input atlas CSV matches the number of compounds in the deposited atlas.
+Cell 6 runs an optional check on whether the number of compounds in the input CSV matches the number of compounds in the deposited atlas.
 This is not run by default because retrieval of the atlas from MySQL by unique ID is time consuming (>15 minutes).
 Set the `run_retrieval_check` parameter to `True` in Cell 1 to run this check.

-### Document the atlas name and unique ID
+## Document the atlas name and unique ID

-Important note: To use the newly deposited atlas for metatlas workflows, you will need to update the config file(s) with the atlas name and the unique ID (printed after Cell 5).
+Important note: To use the newly deposited atlas for metatlas workflows you will need to update the config file(s) with the atlas name and the unique ID (printed after Cell 5), document these somewhere.